varunsingh-gslab/secure_django/README.md

   Rails.application.config.filter_parameters += [:credit_card_number, :password, :username, :login]
   ```

+- Avoid rolling your own authentication unless you know exactly what you are doing.
+Consider using a gem such as [Devise](https://github.com/plataformatec/devise), [Authlogic](https://github.com/binarylogic/authlogic) or [Clearance](https://github.com/thoughtbot/clearance)

+- Expire the session at log out and expire old sessions at every successful login, consider limiting the number of simultaneous sessions per account

 - Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)

 - Notify users of password changes, notify users of email address changes - send an email to both the old and new address

 - Protect sensitive data at rest with a library like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) and possibly [KMS Encrypted](https://github.com/ankane/kms_encrypted).
 Further if necessary, keep rotating the keys/hash/salts used for encryption, keep track of latest encryption algorithms and their implementation libraries

+- Don't install development/test-related gems such as [better_errors](https://github.com/charliesome/better_errors) and [web-console](https://github.com/rails/web-console) in the production environment.
+Place them within a group :development, :test do block in the Gemfile.
+Prevents leakage of exceptions and even REPL access if using better_errors + web-console

 - Ask search engines not to index pages with secret tokens in the URL